 The solvency margin is primarily used to determine the amount by which a company’s current assets exceed its current liabilities.
 It is calculated by subtracting the current liabilities from the amount of current assets.
 A company with a positive margin is in good financial standing and has more assets than it owes.
 A negative margin indicates the company is operating at a deficit.

-The liquidity ratio measures a company’s ability to meet its short-term obligations.
+The liquidity ratios measures a company’s ability to meet its short-term obligations.
 It is calculated by taking a company’s current assets and dividing them by its current liabilities.
 The higher the ratio, the better.
 A company with a positive ratio has more assets than it owes, which means it is financially sound.
 A company with a negative ratio is in debt, and a negative ratio of less than 1 indicates that it does not have enough cash on hand to meet its short-term obligations.